upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 ## Item Pool Touch Points

-A future shared item eligibility predicate should filter item candidates before placement.
-It should be separate from `bad` item filtering because "disabled mechanic" is a different reason from "bad random item".
+The shared randomizer helper filters item candidates through `ItemMechanicPredicates` before placement.
+It is separate from `bad` item filtering because "disabled mechanic" is a different reason from "bad random item".

-Item-picking paths that need mirrored exclusions are:
+Item-picking paths connected in this slice are:

 - Field items: non-TM field item randomization builds from `getAllowedItems()` or `getNonBadItems()`.
 - Shops: randomized shop pools build from `getAllowedItems()` or `getNonBadItems()`, then apply regular/OP shop bans.